The UGR in international rankings (2019)

 With this caveat in mind, when the criteria used in a ranking can be tracked over time, observing how a university’s relative position has evolved can provide valuable and pertinent data.

 So, how has the University of Granada’s position evolved in recent years, according to international rankings?
 Let us examine a number of internationally renowned rankings based, to a large extent, on objective measurements of scientific and research output.

-The UGR is second only to the University of Barcelona in the ARWU, outperforming — for the second year running — other important Spanish institutions such as Pompeu Fabra University, the Complutense University of Madrid, the Autonomous University of Madrid, the University of Valencia and the Autonomous University of Barcelona.
+The UGR, which holds fourth place after the University of Barcelona, Complutense University of Madrid and Autonomous University of Barcelona in the 2019 ARWU, has also outperformed other important Spanish institutions such as Pompeu Fabra University, the Autonomous University of Madrid and the University of Valencia.

-Finally, in the Webometrics Ranking of World Universities, an initiative developed by the Cybermetics Lab (CSIC; Spanish National Research Council) and which examines scientific activity, knowledge generation and scholarly communication through the Internet and on specific websites, the UGR currently holds 237th position in the world and 3rd in Spain (Webometrics 2017).
+Finally, in the Webometrics Ranking of World Universities, an initiative developed by the Cybermetics Lab (CSIC; Spanish National Research Council) which examines scientific activity, knowledge generation and scholarly communication through the Internet and on specific websites, the UGR currently holds 5th place from among 261 research institutions in Spain (Webometrics 2018).

 The data presented in this article, highlighting the UGR’s continual progress in global university ranking systems, is just that; data.
 However, considering the socio-economic context in which the UGR operates and the resources-per-student at its disposal, this progression has been highly positive, and is a clear indication of the University's unyielding commitment to excelling in higher education.

 Given the University of Granada's exceptional performance in these prestigious ranking systems, the 2019-2020 academic year promises to be yet another momentous era for our institution.